tcql/scottyjs/index.md

 ---
 layout: default
+title: scotty.js
 ---

 ### Welcome to scotty.js
 ------------------------
 scotty is a project toolkit for the [Phaser](http://phaser.io) HTML5 game framework.
+It runs as a standalone desktop application.

 scotty lets you: